 No visit to the South West corner of Scotland would be complete without a visit to the birthplace of Scotland’s national poet Rabbie Burns in Alloway, Ayrshire.

 Visit the small cottage where the literary genius was born and spent his childhood.
 Explore the fascinating museum home to more than 5,000 Burns exhibits including several handwritten manuscripts.

 Follow in Tam o’ Shanter’s footsteps to atmospheric Alloway Auld Kirk and over the Brig o’ Doon and finish off your Scottish experience with some haggis, neeps and tatties in the popular museum café.

 Other Burns related sites include his house in Dumfries, Ellisland Farm which was built as a family home by Burns in 1788 and his local pub The Globe Inn.

 From the dramatic scenery and unsurpassed views of the Mull of Galloway, known as Scotland's Lands’ End!
 The pretty harbours and fishing villages of the West Coast to Culzean Castle and the family attractions and historic monuments of Ayr.
 South West Scotland has something for everyone.

 Boasting some of the best golf in the UK, the finest beaches and a host of outdoor activities not to mention an abundance of wildlife, rich history and warm welcome.

-Booking a lodge or cottage with hot tub here will guarantee a holiday to remember.
+Booking a lodge or cottage here will guarantee a holiday to remember.